hesingh/iitcovidtaskforce/contact-trace.md

 https://youtu.be/yuXzAh4slNw

-MIT use bluetooth which works inside a train passing through a tunnel - a cellular signal won't work inside the tunnel.
+MIT uses bluetooth which works inside a train passing through a tunnel - a cellular signal won't work inside the tunnel.
 The alogrithm is automatic and does not need a user login to a web site.
 Both Apple IoS and Andriod support this algorithn.
 California (CA) is already using it with help from UC/Berkeley who has setup servers.

 ## India's Aarogya Setu